 Volunteer to work overtime or holidays at your job if you have the opportunity.
 If you’re paid on commission, put in more hours to make extra sales to create a higher income stream.

 Are you due for a salary increase?
 Make a list of your work accomplishments that show your value as an employee.

 Look for part-time work you can do on a day off to help you get out of debt fast.
 Answer phones at a local real estate company on Saturday mornings, work a few evening hours at a retail store or be a part-time merchandiser for a manufacturing company.

 Get a Gig

-If taking on a second part-time job isn't a realistic option due to kids or other obligations, consider a part-time gig you can do at home.
+If taking on a second part-time job isn’t a realistic option due to kids or other obligations, consider a part-time gig you can do at home.
 Do freelance work such as consulting, pet-sitting or working as a virtual assistant, and put every cent you earn toward paying your debt.
-Drive for Uber or Lyft and make money moving people around in your free time or while the kids are at school.
+Drive for a ride-hailing service and make money moving people around in your free time or while the kids are at school.

 Sell It or Rent It

 Sell items online that you don’t use or need.
 Turn those had-to-have shoes you’ll never wear again into cash.
 Or, sell outdoor gear, exercise equipment and other items you don’t use.
 If you live in a business or tourist district, consider renting your driveway or parking space during hours when you’re not using it.